InfiNoctis/GAP-for-JNSQ/README.md

 Features:

 	* Milestones to complete and to unlock all the other missions.
-	* Airline flights to different Airports on Kerbal
+	* Airline flights to different Airports on Kerbin
 	* Coastguard Missions
 	* Air Freight Missions